Health Data Utilities

 How States Promote and Govern HIEs

-This four-part research project was conducted by Civitas Networks For Health CEO Lisa Bari, alongside two industry thought leaders, in an effort to understand how states engage with their regional Health Information Exchanges,
+This four-part research project was conducted by former Civitas Networks For Health CEO Lisa Bari, alongside two industry thought leaders, in an effort to understand how states engage with their regional Health Information Exchanges,

 Draft HDU Framework Supplement